liudonghua123/regshot/files/ReadMe.txt

 File shots are now saved in hive file.
-"UseLongRegHead" option added in regshot.ini to compatible with undoReg (1.46) "UseLongRegHead=1" means using "HKEY_LOCAL_MACHINE" instead of "HKLM", default 0 Do not compare shots saved with different "UseLongRegHead" option! (limit gone in 1.8.3)
+"UseLongRegHead" option added in regshot.ini to compatible with undoReg (1.46) "UseLongRegHead=1" means using "HKEY_LOCAL_MACHINE" instead of "HKLM", default 0 Do not compare shots saved with different "UseLongRegHead" option! (limit gone in 1.9.0)

-(12) New to 1.8.3 (beta):
+(12) New to 1.9.0 (beta):
+x64 and Unicode versions.
 You can compare shots saved with different "UseLongRegHead" option.
 Loading ANSI hive files in Unicode builds and vice versa is not supported.